mrkwnzl/stickynotes-foundryvtt/ReadMe.md

 1. Create Sticky Note (default Alt + N): This will create a sticky note, regardless of whether a sticky note is already selected.
 2. Edit Sticky Note (default Alt + E): This will edit a sticky note or convert a text drawing that isn’t already a sticky note.

 The use of Advanced Drawing Tools is recommended.
-If this module is installed and active, some exclusive to Advanced Drawing Tools is applied to the sticky notes.
+If this module is installed and active, some styling exclusive to Advanced Drawing Tools is applied to the sticky notes.

 ## Credits